mcgnly/DeveloperDocumentation/DevicePage/DevicesPage.md

 You can rename it, view its Id and its secret, which is essentially its "user" on the relayr cloud.

-These options are also available via the icons on the right on the main page.
+These options are also available via the icons on the right hand side on the main page.

+So!
+Now you know everything there is to know about our devices page.
+Give it a try.
+We're sure you'll love it!